jmochel/endeavour/README.md

 ## Implementation of the Operational Result Pattern

-The operational result is represented in _Endeavour_ by the sealed interface `Outcome`.
+The operational result is represented in _Endeavour_ by the sealed interface `Result`.
 This interface has three implementations, `Success`, `PartialSuccess` and `Failure`.
 Each one of these act as a monad: it wraps a value that may or may not be present and provides methods to perform computations on that value in a safe manner.